johnkerl/miller/docs6/reference-dsl.rst

 ::

-    asserting_numeric (class=typing #args=1): Returns argument if it is present with int or float value, else throws an error.
+    asserting_numeric  (class=typing #args=1) Aborts with an error if is_numeric on the argument returns false, else returns its argument.